 She is an Innovation Architect, working in our Marine & Offshore team.
-Her role focusses on the front end of the innovation pipeline, working with clients and colleagues to identify client challenges, then converting ideas that help solve these challenges into pilot projects to be developed by the team in the innovation lab.
+Her role focuses on the front end of the innovation pipeline, working with clients and colleagues to identify client challenges, then converting ideas that help solve these challenges into pilot projects to be developed by the team in the innovation lab.

 Why did you join?